Peace Lilies are a popular indoor plant that thrives in low light environments, making it suitable for any home or office.

 Light: low to lots of natural light but no direct sun.

-Insert the wick into the new pot and fill a third of the insert with soil.
+Insert the wick into the new pot and fill a third of the insert with a high-quality potting mix.

 Sad plant indicators